A Legacy of Precision

 Working at the RMC for his father

-In about 1981, the Riehle Machine Company was sold and soon after, liquidated.
-Joe remained briefly to support the transition before retiring.
+In 1979, the Riehle Machine Company was sold.
+Joe remained briefly to support the transition before retiring, but soon after the business closed and the building was demolished.
 Yet the spirit of craftsmanship and innovation did not end with the sale.
-Soon after, Joe’s son, William J. “Bill” Riehle, founded Blue Chip Tool, a business inspired by the same principles that guided RMC.
+Joe’s son, William J. “Bill” Riehle, who had worked at the Shop earlier in his career, founded Blue Chip Tool in 1983, a business inspired by the same principles that guided RMC.
 Today, Blue Chip Tool remains active under the guidance of Bill’s son Bill (William F. Riehle), marking four generations of custom engineering excellence and family tradition.

 From humble beginnings in a small machine shop to a lasting legacy carried forward by new generations, the story of the Riehle Machine Company is one of resilience, innovation, and enduring craftsmanship.